agentscope-ai/agentscope-studio/docs/tutorial/en/src/develop/tracing.md

 ### Advanced Integration: Import Custom Trace Data

 If you need to export observability data from any source as trace data to AgentScope Studio, you can assemble the data according to the [OTLP protocol](https://opentelemetry.io/docs/specs/otlp/).
 AgentScope Studio receives trace data encoded in Protobuf format and provides both HTTP and gRPC services.
-The service exposure methods follow [OTLP/HTTP](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/collector/trace/v1/trace_service_http.yaml) and [OTLP/gRPC](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/collector/trace/v1/trace_service.proto) conventions respectively, and the data body follows [OTLP Protobuf](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto) definitions.
+The service exposure methods follow the [OTLP/HTTP](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/collector/trace/v1/trace_service_http.yaml) and [OTLP/gRPC](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/collector/trace/v1/trace_service.proto) conventions, and the data body follows the [OTLP Protobuf](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto) definition.

-#### Using OTLP Exporter to Export Data
+#### Export Data Using OTLP Exporter

 To ensure data correctness, it is strongly recommended that you use OTLP Exporter for data export.
 You can find more detailed tutorials in the [OTLP official documentation](https://opentelemetry.io/docs/specs/otel/protocol/exporter/).
-The following is an example of OTLP Exporter in Python:
+Here is an OTLP Exporter example in Python:

-> 💡 **Tip**: This section is partially referenced from [OpenTelemetry Python API](https://opentelemetry-python.readthedocs.io/en/latest/exporter/otlp/otlp.html).
+> 💡 **Tip**: This section partially references the [OpenTelemetry Python API](https://opentelemetry-python.readthedocs.io/en/latest/exporter/otlp/otlp.html).

-Create OTLP Exporter and initialize TracerProvider:
+Create an OTLP Exporter and initialize TracerProvider:

 ```Python
 from opentelemetry.sdk.trace import TracerProvider